-Buttery, sweet, and custard-like, this vegan corn pudding is a breeze to make and tastes so much like the classic egg- and dairy-filled version it's shocking.
-Just 7 ingredients and no special equipment required.
+Buttery, sweet, and custard-like, this vegan corn pudding is a breeze to make and tastes so much like the classic egg- and dairy-filled version it's amazing.
+Seriously, check out the reviews!
+Only 7 ingredients and no special equipment needed.
 Corn pudding is a perfect vegan side dish for Thanksgiving, Christmas, or anytime you're craving rich vegan comfort food.

 What is corn pudding?

-Sometimes you'll see corn pudding recipes that are more bread-y, sort of like a soft and moist cornbread in a casserole dish.
-My family always enjoyed the creamy, custard-like version during the holiday season, so that's what I'm sharing today.
+Sometimes you'll see corn pudding recipes that are more bread-y, sort of a soft and moist cornbread casserole.
+My family always enjoyed the creamy, custard-y version during the holiday season, so that's what I'm sharing today.

 Veganizing a Family Recipe